IONOS-WordPress/ionos-wordpress/docs/2 - build.md

   The [`wp-scripts`](https://developer.wordpress.org/block-editor/reference-guidespackages/packages-scripts/) tool will also copy all PHP files from the `src` folder.

-  The transpilation will generate production assets for minimum asset size and without any debuggin information.
+  The transpilation will generate production assets for minimum asset size and without any debugging information.

   > You can configure the transpilation process to generate debugging friendly assets by setting `NODE_ENV` environment variable to `'development'` in your `.env.local` file.